Notice

 Overview

-Data is fetched by a Trace-X instance using Digital Twin Registry (DTR), Item Relationship Service (IRS) and Trace-X consumer EDC.
+Data is fetched by a Trace-X instance using the Digital Twin Registry (DTR), Item Relationship Service (IRS) and Trace-X consumer EDC.
 For digital twins the Asset Administration Shell (AAS) standard is used.
-For fetching data with Trace-X, a Digital Twin Registry and an IRS instance are required.
-Data should represent parts, supplier and customer parts, parts tree / parts relations.
+For fetching data with Trace-X a Digital Twin Registry and an IRS instance are required.
+Data should represent parts, supplier and customer parts, part trees / part relations.

-This sequence diagrams describes the process of importing data from a Trace-X dataformat
+The following sequence diagrams describe the process of importing data from a Trace-X dataformat:

 Module 1